Human Papillomavirus, HPV

 If my partner is diagnosed with HPV, does that mean he or she has cheated on me?

-HPV is a group of more than 100 viruses that can take weeks, months or years to produce symptoms (if they appear at all).
-If your partner is diagnosed with HPV, it does not automatically mean there has been recent infidelity.
+HPV is a group of more than 150 viruses, 40 of which can infect the genital area.
+HPV can take weeks, months or years to produce symptoms (if they appear at all).
+If your partner is diagnosed with HPV, it doesn't necessarily mean there has been infidelity.
 The most important thing you and your partner can do is to learn as much as possible about this disease.
-It is estimated that as many as 75 percent of reproductive-age men and women have been infected with one or more types of HPV at some point, and most don't know it because not all viruses produce warts.
+Most reproductive-age men and women have been infected with one or more types of HPV at some point, and most don't know it because not all viruses produce warts.
+In fact, genital warts are the least common problem caused by HPV.
 Furthermore, the immune system naturally fights off the virus and evidence of the virus goes away in one to two years.

 Lifestyle Tips